Portugal Crypto Tax: The Ultimate Guide for 2026

 • Capital gains from the sale and purchase of coins

-• Profit from commissions charged in services relating to the acquisition of use of cryptocurrency
+• Profit from commissions charged in services relating to the acquisition or use of cryptocurrency

 • Profit derived from the sale of products or services for cryptocurrency

-In practice, this means that individual investors buying, selling, or spending mainstream cryptocurrencies do not incur VAT on those transactions in Portugal, even though other taxes (such as personal income tax on short‑term gains or business tax for professional activity) may still apply.
+This means that when you are buying, selling, or spending mainstream cryptocurrencies, you don’t incur VAT on those transactions in Portugal, even though other taxes (such as personal income tax on short‑term gains or business tax for professional activity) may still apply.

 calculator, computer and sheets on taxes